Motivic spectra and universality of $K$-theory: Orientations and projective bundle formula

 \section{Orientations and projective bundle formula}

 In this section, we develop a theory of orientation for motivic spectra.
 We say that a motivic spectrum $E$ is orientable if the map

-admits a left inverse.
+admits a retraction.
 Note that if a motivic spectrum is orientable then it is fundamental.
-We formulate projective bundle formula for oriented motivic spectra and relate it to \textit{elementary blowup excision}, which is a descent condition with respect to the blowup square
+We formulate projective bundle formula for oriented motivic spectra and relate it to \textit{elementary blowup excision}, which is an excision condition with respect to the blowup square

 More precisely, we prove that an oriented motivic spectrum satisfies projective bundle formula if and only if it satisfies elementary blowup excision (Lemma \ref{lem:EBE2}).
 This is convenient because elementary blowup excision is formulated without orientation nor $\mbb{P}^1$-spectrum structure.